 Mini-FAQ

-An essay’s conclusion is your last paragraph, the last section where you put together all the puzzle pieces to create a complete picture composed of your rephrased thesis statement, reviewed and synthesized evidence, and a sentence that would expose your topic in a broader context.
+An essay’s conclusion is your last paragraph, the last section where you combine all the puzzle pieces to create a complete picture composed of your rephrased thesis statement, reviewed and synthesized evidence, and a sentence that would expose your topic in a broader context.

-You can begin by paraphrasing your thesis statement to remind the reader (who’s generally your professor) about the main subject of the essay.
+You can begin by paraphrasing your thesis statement to remind the reader (who’s generally your professor) about the essay’s main subject.

-You can reemphasize the main conclusion you have reached or try other methods like asking a question that derives from your findings, encouraging the reader to take action, citing a quote from a subject matter expert, or assuming how things will develop in the future.
+You can reemphasize your main conclusion or try other methods like asking a question that derives from your findings, encouraging the reader to take action, citing a quote from a subject matter expert, or assuming how things will develop in the future.

 Only a powerful conclusion can leave a strong impression on the audience.
-You can achieve that by drawing on such human emotions as fear, awe, anxiety, confusion, disgust, interest, nostalgia, or sympathy.
+You can achieve that by drawing on human emotions like fear, awe, anxiety, confusion, disgust, interest, nostalgia, or sympathy.

 The list of references